boazsegev/plezi/README.md

 ### The super easy way - a Hybrid app

-The easiest way to add Plezi websockets to your existing application is to use [GRHttp's](https://github.com/boazsegev/GRHttp) Rack adapter to run your Rack app, while Plezi will use GRHttp's native features (such as Websockets and HTTP streaming).
+The easiest way to add Plezi websockets to your existing application is to use [Iodine's](https://github.com/boazsegev/iodine) Rack adapter to run your Rack app, while Plezi will use Iodine's native features (such as Websockets and HTTP streaming).

 You can eaither use your existing Plezi application or create a new mini plezi application inside your existing app folder using: